Moaif/Space-Harrier-Game/README.md

 First you should unzip the release you've downloaded, this will generate a folder which contains an executable called Space Harrier.exe just execute it, and now your are playing.
 Have Fun!

 ## How to Play
-On this game, you have to avoid/destroy all obstacles comming to you, if you destroy them, you earn points, also, however some obstacles are not destructible, forcing you to evade them.
+On this game, you have to avoid/destroy all obstacles comming to you.
+If you destroy them, you earn points, also.
+However some obstacles are not destructible, forcing you to evade them.
 The objective of the game is adquiring the best score in order to enter into the Scoreboard.

 ### Controls
 - A/W/S/D or arrows to move chararcter